 The developer of Mostyn Springs is 133 Community Road, Ltd., a Texas limited partnership whose general partner is 133 Community Road GP, Inc. which is managed by Dan Dodson.
 Tejas Engineering Management LLC serves as a fee developer for the project.
 Mostyn Springs includes a total of 134 acres.
-Mostyn Springs, Sections 1 and 2 are fully developed and include approximately 50 acres and 204 "50-foot lots and 40-foot lots."
-As of December 1, 2023, development in Mostyn Springs, Sections 1 and 2 included 204 completed homes, 0 homes under construction, and 0 vacant developed lots.
-All of the lots in Sections 1 and 2 were sold to either Gehan Homes or Century Communities who marketed homes in the \$180,000 to \$240,000 price range.
+Mostyn Springs, Sections 1-3 are fully developed and include approximately 50 acres and 460 "50-foot lots and 40-foot lots."
+As of September 1, 2024, development in Mostyn Springs, Sections 1-2 included 245 completed homes, 5 homes under construction, and 210 vacant developed lots.
+All of the lots in Sections 1-2 were sold to either Gehan Homes or Century Communities who marketed homes in the \$180,000 to \$240,000 price range.

 Ridgewood Development Corp. has acquired the remaining acreage to develop future sections of Mostyn Springs.
-The land development work in Section 3 (83 acres, 256 lots) is substantially complete.
+The land development work in Section 3 (83 acres, 256 lots) is completed.
 Such lots became available for homebuilding during the fourth quarter of 2023.
-Homes in this section are currently planned to be constructed by DSLD Homes and Brightland Homes.
-It is currently anticipated that homes in this section will be such homes are being marketed in the \$300,000 price range.
+Section 3 includes 41 completed home, 5 homes under construction, and 210 vacant developed lots.
+Homes in this section are currently being constructed by DSLD Homes and Brightland Homes.
+The homes in this section are being marketed in the \$290,000 - \$300,000 price range.